mrmacright/Metal-HUD-Mobile-Config/README.md

 6. Open "Metal HUD Mobile Config" and Click "List Devices" and it should appear.

-After updating to a new version of tvOS, re-pairing your Apple TV device might be required
+After updating to a new version of tvOS and macOS, re-pairing your Apple TV device might be required

 ## Manual commands in terminal